Astrovirus: Life cycle

+Morphology

+Astroviruses are 28-30 nm non-enveloped viruses with T-3 icosahedral symmetry.
+They have spherical shapes and consist of a capsid protein shell.
+Astroviruses have distinctive five or six pointed star-like projections on 10% of the virions (the other virions have smooth surfaces).
+The virion capsid is expressed from a subgenomic mRNA and its precursor undergoes multiple cleavages to make the VP70 protein.
+Capsids that are made of the VP70 protein are cleaved by trypsin to make particles that are very infectious (VP25/26, VP27/29 and VP34).
+The spikes that create the star-like appearance on the virion surface are made by two structural proteins (VP25 and VP27) while the capsid shell is made from VP34.

 Genome

 Astroviruses have a genome composed of a single strand of positive sense RNA.
-The strand has a poly A tail at the 3' end, but no 5' cap.
-With the exclusion of polyadenylation at the 3' end, the genome is between 6.8–7.9 kb long.
+The strand has a poly A tail at the 3' end, but no 5' cap but instead is linked to a VPg protein.
+With the exclusion of polyadenylation at the 3' end, the genome is between 6.8 and 7.9 kb long.
 The genome is arranged into three open reading frames (ORFs), with an overlap of approximately 70 nucleotides between ORF1a and ORF1b.
 The remaining ORF is known as ORF2.
 ORF2 encode the structural proteins, which are -at least- VP26, VP29 and VP32, the most antigenic and immunogenic of these being VP26.
 This protein is probably involved in the first steps of viral infection, being a key factor in the biological cycle of astroviruses.
 The human astrovirus genome mutation rate has been estimated to be 3.7×10−3 nucleotide substitutions per site per year with the synonymous changes rate of 2.8×10−3 nucleotide substitutions per site per year.
 The capability for genetic recombination appears to be present in type-3 and type-4 human astroviruses, and in porcine astrovirus strains.

+Replication

+Replication of astroviruses occur in the cytoplasm.
+Astrovirus RNA is infectious and functions as a messenger RNA for ORF1a and ORF1b, with translation initiation thought to be mediated by VPg similar to Caliciviridae.
+A frame-shifting mechanism between these two nonstructural polypeptides translates RNA-dependent RNA polymerase (RdRp).
+In replication complexes near intracellular membranes, ORF1a and ORF1b are cleaved to generate individual nonstructural proteins that are involved in replication.
+RdRp transcribes subgenomic RNA from the subgenomic promoter, which enables higher production of structural proteins.
+Subgenomic RNA contains ORF2 which encodes precursor capsid protein (VP90).
+VP90 is proteolytically cleaved during packaging and produces immature capsids made of VP70.
+Following encapsidation, immature capsids are released from the cell without lysis.
+Extracellular virions are cleaved by Trypsin and form mature infectious virions.